Paul Hasluck: Defence and External Affairs

-Hasluck was briefly Minister for Defence in 1963 and 1964, and then became Minister for External Affairs.
-He held the office during the height of Australia's commitment to the Vietnam War of which he was a passionate supporter.
-He worked to strengthen Australia's relationship with the United States and with anticommunist governments in South-East Asia and opposed Australian recognition of the People's Republic of China.
+Hasluck was briefly Minister for Defence (18 December 1963 – 24 April 1964), and then became Minister for External Affairs (24 April 1964 – 11 February 1969).
+He held the office during the height of Australia's commitment to the Vietnam War, of which he was a passionate supporter.
+He worked to strengthen Australia's relationship with the United States and with anti-Communist governments in South-East Asia, and opposed Australian recognition of the People's Republic of China.